CodeverDotDev/codever/documentation/requirements/migrate-to-docker/mongo-migration.md

   --out ~/mongo-migration-backup/
 ```

 > **Important:** `mongodump`/`mongorestore` output is version-independent BSON.
-You can dump from 3.4 and restore directly into 7.0 — no need to step through intermediate versions.
-The stepping-through-versions requirement only applies to **in-place upgrades** (reusing the same data directory).
+You can dump from 3.2 and restore directly into 5.0 — no need to step through intermediate versions (3.4→3.6→4.0→…).
+The stepping-through-versions requirement (with `featureCompatibilityVersion` bumps) only applies to **in-place upgrades** (reusing the same data directory), which we are NOT doing.

 ### Step 2 — Copy the dump to the new server